Candlemass (band): Robert Lowe era (2007–2012)

 Candlemass found a new vocalist, Robert Lowe (Solitude Aeturnus), who recorded with the band on their ninth album, King of the Grey Islands, released on 22 June 2007.
 The album was self-produced, except for four songs produced by Andy Sneap.

 In March 2008, Mats "Mappe" Björkman was sentenced to two years in prison for grand theft, having been convicted of stealing over 35,000 CDs and DVDs worth approximately 3 million SEK (around $500,000).

 Candlemass worked on their tenth studio album in 2008, initially titled Hammer of Doom.
 However, they later renamed it Death Magic Doom to avoid conflict with a German festival of the same name.
 The album was originally scheduled for release on 27 March 2009 but was delayed until 3 April 2009.
-The band signed with the Austrian label Napalm Records in 2011, who released their eleventh studio album, Psalms for the Dead, in June 2012.
+The band performed at the Wacken Open Air music festival in 2010.
+They signed with the Austrian label Napalm Records in 2011, who released their eleventh studio album, Psalms for the Dead, in June 2012.
 Despite this, bassist Leif Edling stated that the band would not split up, but wanted to stop before they "get too old and start putting out half-lame albums."